gmbabar/TestApps/README.md

 # GBabar

 This is my personal area to store and share my small tools which I build to support my work.
+Please feel free to copy and reuse any code suitable to your project without any guarentee or liability.
+Most of these tools are isoloated boiler plates which I found hard to compose or search on web and AI tools.

 -Ghulam M. Babar